oracle/bots-node-sdk/README.md

 ## Custom Components

-Using the `@oracle/bots-node-sdk` for Custom Component development introduces a variety of new features and requirements, and is **100%** compatible with existing components you may have already developed with the original SDK.
+Using the `@oracle/bots-node-sdk` for Custom Component development introduces some new features, and is **100%** compatible with existing components you may have already developed with the original SDK.

-This SDK supports **OPTIONAL** new structures to the definition of any custom component, as well as full support for using legacy formats.
+This SDK supports two structures for the definition of a custom component, one of which is the traditional object export.

 ```javascript
 module.exports = {